salsify/delayed_job_groups_plugin/README.md

 job_group.cancel
 ```

-## Limitations
+## Supported Platforms

-* This plugin currently only works with Delayed Job Active Record backend.
+* Only the Delayed Job Active Record backend is supported.
-* This plugin is currently only tested with Rails 3.2.
-It should work with Rails 4 but this has not been tested yet.
+* Tested with Rails 3.2 and 4.0.
-* This plugin is currently only tested with MRI 1.9.3, 2.0.0, 2.1.0.
-It should work with JRuby and Rubinius but this has not been tested yet.
+* Tested with MRI 1.9.3, 2.0.0, 2.1.0 and JRuby in 1.9 mode.

 ## Contributing